-Correspondence subjects are offered by the Correspondence School of New Zealand.
+• Correspondence subjects are offered by Te Kura.
 These are completed at school, under supervision, and for homework.
 Students undertaking a correspondence subject need to have a good individual time management skill and the ability to work on their own.
 These courses of study involve substantial written and reading work.